 Here are the key best practices when dealing with social media crisis management.

 Bring out the magnifying glasses!
 Set up social listening to monitor conversations around the brand.
-Understand what typical conversations are happening online regularly, so you’re able to catch onto potential threats before they become a full-blown crisis.
+Understand what typical conversations are happening online regularly, so you’re able to catch onto potential threats before they become a full-blown crises.
 You’ll be able to detect abnormal variations in sentiment and volume of mentions along with other KPIs.

 Recognize what is a crisis and what is not a crisis – not every troll comment is a crisis.
 Here’s an example: Starbucks is regularly mentioned, by consumers, for spelling their name wrong on their order which is not new to Starbucks and therefore isn’t under the guise of a crisis.
 It’s when an unmistakable difference of criticism transpires that indicates the first sign of a social media crisis.